 Note: No other Medicaid assistance counts towards TrOOP, only those payments for residents of territories that substitute for LICS in accordance with the statute.
-Any other Medicaid assistance is reported in the PLRO field.
+Any other Medicaid assistance is reported in the Patient Liability Reduction Due to Other Payer Amount (PLRO) field.